Glenfield Neighbourhood Plan

 Who has prepared it?

 The Glenfields Neighbourhood Plan Advisory Committee produced a Neighbourhood Plan on behalf of Glenfield Parish Council.

 After a significant amount of consultation and preparation, the Parish Council have submitted its Neighbourhood Plan and other prescribed documents to Blaby District Council to undertake a formal consultation under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended).

-A formal consultation will now take place.
-The consultation will be run by Blaby District Council and all responses must be sent to Blaby District Council and not the Parish Council.
-The following documents will be consulted on:
+A formal consultation will take place between 31st January 2023 and 14 March 2023.
+The consultation is being run by Blaby District Council and all responses must be sent to Blaby District Council and not the Parish Council.
+The following documents are being consulted on:

 - Appendix 7 Glenfield Character Areas

 - Appendix 8 Glenfield Paths

 - Glenfield Neighbourhood Plan Basic Conditions Statement

 - Glenfield Neighbourhood Plan Pre-Submission Comments